mieweb/docs/content/functions/encounters/smart-plan.md

 ![](../smart-plan.assets/9f11baaf51d6e31fe40312071593ffc3.png)

-* Goals also display in the Goals encounter section.
+* Goals also display (and can be added) in the [Goals encounter section](goals.md).

-For more detailed information, please refer to the [Goals](goals.md) guide.

 ## RAF Scoring - (risk score)

-For clients that wish to utilize RAF Scoring, the system setting for "Alert if Diagnosis has not been assessed in the past year", must be enabled.
+To utilize [RAF Scoring](../quality-of-care/raf-score-risk-adjustment-factor.md#what-is-a-risk-adjustment-factor?), the system setting for "Alert if Diagnosis has not been assessed in the past year", must be enabled.
 By default this is Disabled in all systems.

 ![](../smart-plan.assets/d256e10633d365adffcf0fc37c3b3dda.png)